 - ALL STUDENTS TAKING CO-OP IN A SKILLED TRADE – An OYAP participant is defined as a student who is receiving cooperative education credits for work experience in an apprenticeship occupation.
 The student may or may not formally register as an apprentice while in secondary school.

-- ANY STUDENT TAKING CO-OP WHO REGISTERS AS AN APPRENTICE – OYAP participants can start to get their trade apprenticeship hours counted towards their apprenticeship if they are registered as an apprentice with their local Ministry of Advanced Education and Skills Development (MAESD) office.
+- ANY STUDENT TAKING CO-OP WHO REGISTERS AS AN APPRENTICE – OYAP participants can start to get their trade apprenticeship hours counted towards their apprenticeship if they are registered as an apprentice with their local Ministry of Labour, Training and Skills Development (MLTSD) office.
 Student registrations are initiated through the students’ Cooperative Education teacher at their home school.

 - ALL STUDENTS TAKING AN ACCELERATED OYAP LEVEL ONE PROGRAM – Students can apply to a LEVEL ONE OYAP program through their Co-op teacher.
 Level One in school training is delivered through area colleges and give students the experience necessary to start their career in one of the many skilled trades.
-These courses teach the curriculum for the first Ministry of Advanced Education and Skills Development (MAESD) apprenticeship course as well as the Ministry of Education expectations.
+These courses teach the curriculum for the first Ministry of Labour, Training and Skills Development (MLTSD) apprenticeship course as well as the Ministry of Education expectations.
 Students earn both college credits as well as secondary school credits in these programs.
 When not at the college, students attend their co-op placement as part of their OYAP program.
-Students in the Level One OYAP program have signed training agreements with the Ministry of Advanced Education and Skills Development (MAESD) and their placement sponsor.
+Students in the Level One OYAP program have signed training agreements with the Ministry of Labour, Training and Skills Development (MLTSD) and their placement sponsor.
 This training agreement allows the OYAP apprentice to register as a member of the Ontario College of Trades and work toward completion of apprenticeship competencies in the training standards of a particular trade.

 Fact Sheets for individual Trades: